yasimba/ParkingManagementSystem/collocateddevice.md

 7.  sudo zerotier-one join 16-digit-network-ID
     "sudo zerotier-one listnetworks" to confirm.

-8. If you are done with your current network connection take the Edit /etc/network/interfaces such that xx represents your assigned ip:
+8. If you are done with your current network connection and ready to take the device to place it in the rack edit /etc/network/interfaces such that xx represents your assigned ip:

 auto lo
 iface lo inet loopback